Legal aid for asylum seekers

 What legal services are available to asylum seekers?

 The Legal Aid Board provides confidential and independent legal services to people applying for asylum in Ireland.
-The Board's civil legal aid and advice scheme can assist with applications for international protection (covering both refugee status and subsidiary protection) to the International Protection Office and appeals to the International Protection Appeals Tribunal.
+It can help you with your application for international protection (covering both refugee status and subsidiary protection) to the International Protection Office and appeals to the International Protection Appeals Tribunal.

 The Irish Refugee Council Independent Law Centre also provides early legal advice and representation to people in the early stages of the asylum process.